30040482/Contingency-for-ChromeOS/README.md

 # Contingency-for-ChromeOS
-A set of network security tools operating on a ChromeOS Linux Development Kit.
+A set of open-source network security tools operating on a ChromeOS Linux Development Kit.

 Updating Linux: